iotaledger/gas-station/README.md

 ### RPC Server

-The Gas Station service starts a RPC Server that listens on a specified port.
+The Gas Station starts a RPC Server that listens on a specified port.
 It supports permission control through barer secret token.
 An internal server that communicates with the Gas Station service must specify the token in the request.
 This is also why an internal server is needed such that the barer token is not exposed to the public.
 An HTTP server is implemented to take the following 3 requests: